RetroReversing/retroReversing/pages/gameboy/twitchplaysemulators.md

 According to the AMA (Ask Me Anything) thread on reddit with the creator it requires two servers, one to compress the video and the other to do everything else such as play the game and display the overlay.
 It would be interesting to find out what the video compression server is doing that couldn't be done with standard OBS on the same server.

+## Emulators used
+Twitch plays pokemon has supported multiple Nintendo console emulators such as:
+* Gameboy/GBC/GBA - VBA-RR v24
+* Nintendo DS - DesMUmE
+* Gamecube/Wii - Dolphin
+* Nintendo 64 - ? (possibly Mupen64 or Project64)

 ---
 # Python Brazil Keynote (Hacking a Gameboy with Python)
-Sam Agnew who works at Twilio gave a keynote at the Python Brasil conference in 2012 discussing how to create a similar experience to TPP using Python!
+Sam Agnew who works at Twilio gave a keynote at the 12th Python Brasil conference in 2017 discussing how to create a similar experience to TPP using Python!

 The video starts of with introducing the speaker in Portuguese as the conference was hosted in Brazil, however if you don't understand Portuguese then don't worry the main content of the presentation is in English.

 This contains:
+  * Brief introduction to what TPP is
-  * How to script an emulator so that it accepts REST requests for player input
+  * How to script an emulator with Lua so that it accepts REST requests for player input
   * How to use phone numbers to control REST requests
   * How to hook into Visual Boy Advance